The music festival season is well under way but it’s not too late to get involved!

 The lineup here is monster.
 Somehow Sziget gets it right every year.
 The party train runs from the west of Europe onto the island in the Danube (while DJs play warm-up sets), then arrive at a lush forest lit up by fairy lights and flanked by golden sands, where you can pitch your tent.

-People often turn up with their own turntables, while others relax on full sofa sets, get sporadic tattoos and cook hog roast — and this is all just in the campsite.Mystery Jets, Blur, John Digweed, Dry the River and Peter Bjorn & John feature this year.
+People often turn up with their own turntables, while others relax on full sofas with covers, get sporadic tattoos and cook hog roast — and this is all just in the campsite.Mystery Jets, Blur, John Digweed, Dry the River and Peter Bjorn & John feature this year.
 Once you’re done with them, you can go bungee jumping.“A truly wonderful setting for a week-long festival,” says Phil Dudman, clubs and live music editor at Mixmag.

 “My first year there was 2006,” he adds.
 “There was an incredible thunderstorm right in the middle of Radiohead’s ‘Paranoid Android,’ the only time it rained all week, which was just epic.”